ZhyBrian/BreastLesion3DLocalizer/readme.md

 Handheld ultrasound (HHUS) is indispensable for breast cancer screening, yet it remains compromised by operator-dependent acquisition, subjective 2D interpretation, and manual clock-face annotation.
 This project develops an **intelligent navigation-guided breast ultrasound scanning system** that delivers seamless **3D reconstruction**, **nipple-centric lesion localization**, and **video-based malignancy prediction**, with full adaptation to the routine clinical workflow.

 The system couples precise 3D spatial annotation with foundation-model-enhanced spatiotemporal characterization.
-At its core are two innovations: a **Hybrid Lesion-informed Spatiotemporal Transformer (HLST)** that selectively fuses intra- and peri-lesional dynamics — augmented by a prompt-driven **BUS-SAM-2** foundation model — for sequence-level classification; and a **geometry-adaptive clock projection** method that standardizes clock-face orientation and lesion-to-nipple distance for breasts of arbitrary shape, eliminating patient-attached fiducials or pre-marked landmarks.
+At its core are two innovations: a **Hybrid Lesion-informed Spatiotemporal Transformer (HLST)** that selectively fuses intra- and peri-lesional dynamics, augmented by a prompt-driven **BUS-SAM-2** foundation model, for sequence-level classification; and a **geometry-adaptive clock projection** method that standardizes clock-face orientation and lesion-to-nipple distance for breasts of arbitrary shape, eliminating the need for patient-attached fiducials or pre-marked landmarks.

 > [!NOTE]
 > This repository accompanies our paper *"A navigation-guided 3D breast ultrasound scanning and reconstruction system for automated multi-lesion spatial localization and diagnosis"*, published in **Medical Image Analysis** (vol. 110, 103965, 2026).
 >
-> **Released now:** the ultrasound **data capture & reconstruction module** and the **HLST** model code (with pretrained weights). **Coming soon:** the ultrasound sequence **segmentation & diagnosis module** and the **3D nipple-centric localization module** — we are still organizing and verifying this code and it will be made available shortly.
+> **Released now:** the ultrasound **data capture & reconstruction module** and the **HLST** model code (with pretrained weights). **Coming soon:** the ultrasound sequence **segmentation & diagnosis module** and the **3D nipple-centric localization module**, which we are still organizing and verifying and will release shortly.

 ---